 When bug reports stream into your Insights board, link them directly to bug feature ideas to prioritize bugs against other upcoming features.

 Our team uses Productboard to track bugs right alongside feature ideas.
-We like having these in the same tool because engineers can either spend their time fixing bugs on existing functionality or developing new functionality, so these two types of work should be prioritized against each other.
+We like having these in the same tool because engineers can either spend their time fixing bugs in existing functionality or developing new functionality, so these two types of work should be prioritized against each other.

-You might also opt to log critical bugs in Productboard, before pushing into JIRA, Pivotal Tracker, or Trello.
-But since these may need to addressed immediately, it may be easier to add them straight to the current/upcoming sprint/cycle in your agile planning tool.
+You might also opt to log critical bugs in Productboard, before pushing them into JIRA, Pivotal Tracker, or Trello.
+But since these may need to be addressed immediately, it may be easier to add them straight to the current/upcoming sprint/cycle in your agile planning tool.

 Logging bugs in Productboard

 We use the following system for tracking bugs in Productboard.
 While most of our bug reports come by way of Intercom, this system could be adapted for use with other forms of input, like Zendesk, email, or the Chrome extension.

 1. Reporting: When a bug report arrives in Intercom, the support agent adds two tags to the message:

 - pb – based on our configuration, this pushes conversations into Productboard